-The grinder pump is installed at your home (either in the basement or in the yard), grinds up wastewater and pumps it to treatment or a sewer main.
-An E/One Sewer system offers lower cost, less disruption to the landscape, greater reliability and protection for the environment.
+The grinder pump installed at your home (either in the basement or in the yard) grinds up wastewater and pumps it to a septic tank (or other treatment system) or a sewer main.
+E/One Sewer systems offer lower costs, less disruption to the landscape, greater reliability and protection for the environment.

 What Does the Grinder Pump Look Like in my Yard?